Millennials… We get a bad rap, but let’s be real—we are subject to a whole lot of pressure and criticism…especially as moms.

 I want to name my next kid something really unique so that no one else in his class has his name.
 Hmmm… Bear is taken.
 Rowan is now pretty popular too.
 Darn, I just saw that someone else used Maddox.
 Maybe I should go with Matthew, Andrew, Michael, or David…I haven’t seen any of those in a long time.

 Millennial momming isn’t for the faint of heart!
 We’re juggling the daily tasks of being a mom while pursuing our own passions, all while sifting through the non-stop, latest research and opinions that tell us what’s healthy, not healthy, and completely unacceptable.
 Parenting is hard, but add the current cultural stressors and it becomes a whole new ball game.
-Cheers to you, Millennials moms, for not letting the fear of striking out keep you from playing the game.
+Cheers to you, Millennial moms, for not letting the fear of striking out keep you from playing the game.

 You’ll also like Stop Judging Me—Freedom From Guilt in Motherhood, 8 Guilt-Free After-School Snacks For Your Littles, Dear SAHM: I See You and Want You to Know These 8 Things, The Thief I Let In: a Day in the Life of a Working Mom, and Mamas, You Need to Maintain Your Identity While Momming